CallMeGreg/migrate-secret-alert-state/README.md

 # Assumptions
 - The source and destination PATs have access to ALL GHES and GHEC secret scanning alerts respectively (Note: Enterprise Owners do NOT have access to all alerts by default).
 - GitHub Advanced Security, and secret scanning, are enabled on both the source and destination repositories.
+- The secret scanning backfill scan has completed in the destination repository.
 - All custom patterns at the repository, organization, and enterprise level have identical names and patterns in both the source and destination enterprises.
 - If the alert state in the destination repository is already `resolved`, the script will NOT update the alert.
 - The actor closing the destination alerts will be the user associated with the destination PAT (although the comment will contain the actor who closed the source alert).